 Certain reclassifications have been made to the financial statements that affected the presentation on the balance sheets as of December 31, 2021 and 2020, and statements of operations and comprehensive loss for the years ended 2021, 2020 and 2019.
-These reclassifications included amounts previously presented within Accrued bonuses and Other current liabilities line items that are now combined and presented in Accrued expenses and other current liabilities on the balance sheets as of December 31, 2021 and 2020, amounts related to the sales returns and damages allowance previously presented as contra-assets within Accounts receivable, net that are reclassified to Accrued expenses and other current liabilities on the balance sheets as of December 31, 2021 and 2020, amounts receivable, net that are reclassified to Accrued expenses and other current liabilities on the balance sheets as of December 31, 2021 and 2020, amounts receivable, net that are reclassified to Cost of goods sold on the statement of operations for the year ended December 31, 2020, and Depreciation and Amortization amounts that are reclassified from non-operating expense to operating expense on the statements of operations and comprehensive loss for the years ended December 31, 2020 and 2019.
+These reclassifications included amounts previously presented within Accrued bonuses and Other current liabilities line items that are now combined and presented in Accrued expenses and other current liabilities on the balance sheets as of December 31, 2021 and 2020, amounts related to the sales returns and damages allowance previously presented as contra-assets within Accounts receivable, net that are reclassified to Accrued expenses and other current liabilities on the balance sheets as of December 31, 2021 and 2020, amounts previously presented within Other (income) expense that are reclassified to Cost of goods sold on the statement of operations for the year ended December 31, 2020, and Depreciation and Amortization amounts that are reclassified from non-operating expense to operating expense on the statements of operations and comprehensive loss for the years ended December 31, 2020 and 2019.